UDPATED Tuesday, June 4, 2019

 CP 54Q - Problem With Name and Identifying Number -- Reminds the taxpayer that the IRS is holding a refund because the name and identifying number used on the tax return don't match the Social Security Administration data.
 Examples, explanations, next steps, etc.

-CP 75 - EIC Portion of Refund Delayed -- Informs the taxpayer that the IRS is delaying the Earned Income Tax Credit (EITC) portion of the filer's refund because the agency might examine parts of the tax return.
+CP 75 - EITC or AOTC Portion of Refund Under Audit -- Informs the taxpayer that the IRS is delaying the Earned Income Tax Credit (EITC) or Additional Child Tax Credit (AOTC) portion of the filer's refund because the agency is examining parts of the tax return.
 The notice explains what areas are under possible added scrutiny and what steps the IRS will take next.

-CP 79A - Earned Income Credit Two Year Ban -- Notifies the taxpayer that he or she is banned from claiming the EITC for two years and that the taxpayer must complete an additional form to claim the credit in the first year after the ban is lifted.
+CP 79A - Refundable Credit Denied, 2-Year Ban Applied -- Notifies the taxpayer that he/she is banned from claiming the EITC for two years and that the taxpayer must complete an additional form to claim the credit in the first year after the ban is lifted.

-CP 88 - Delinquent Return Refund Hold -- Informs the taxpayer that the IRS is holding the filer's refund until the taxpayer files the delinquent return or provides an acceptable explanation for not filing it.
+CP 88 - Delinquent Return Refund Hold -- Informs the taxpayer that the IRS is holding any refund because the taxpayer has not filed one or more tax returns and the IRS believes he/she will owe tax.

 CP 90 - Final Notice of Intent to Levy and Notice of Your Right to a Hearing -- Informs the taxpayer that he or she still has a balance due and that the IRS intends to levy certain assets unless the taxpayer takes appropriate action within 30 days.

-CP 91 - Final Notice Before Levy on Social Security Benefits -- Notifies the taxpayer that he or she still has a balance due and that the IRS plans to levy on the filer's Social Security benefits unless the taxpayer takes appropriate action within 30 days.
+CP 91 - Final Notice Before Levy on Social Security Benefits -- Notifies the taxpayer that he or she still has a balance due and that the IRS plans to levy on the filer's Social Security benefits (up to 15 percent) unless the taxpayer takes appropriate action within 30 days.

 CP 2000 - We Are Proposing Changes to Your Tax Return -- Informs the taxpayer that the IRS is proposing changes to the filer's return based on different information reported by employers, banks and other payers.
 The CP 2000 provides detailed information about the differences, the proposed changes and what to do if the taxpayer agrees or disagrees with the proposal.

 Business tax notices, too: The above notices are for individual taxpayer issues.
-When the IRS has questions about a company's tax returns, it has a separate set of notices about business filings.
+When the IRS has questions about a company's tax returns, it has a separate set of notice for business filings.

 Here's hoping you escape from these tax notice monsters this Halloween and throughout the tax year.